SAP/openui5-docs/docs/OData_Features_Supported_by_the_OData_V2_Mock_Server_3459c37.md

 The mock server only supports the JSON format for representing the resources it exposes, such as collections, entries, and links.

 > Note:
-> The mock server doesn’t support more than one draft service in an application.
+> The mock server cannot mock more than one service per application.
 >
 >